wp-plugins/tag-groups/readme.txt

 == Frequently Asked Questions ==

-= When I use the shortcode I can see the content but they are not displayed in tabs. =
+= When I use the shortcode I can see the content but the tags are not displayed in tabs. =

 Make sure you have "Use jQuery" checked on the settings page.
-If you use a plugin for caching pages, purge their caches and see if that helps.
+If you use a plugin for caching pages, purge the cache and see if that helps.
 If you use plugins for minifying scripts or style sheets, turn them off and purge their caches.

 = How do I create multiple tag clouds on one page? =

-Use the shortcode as often as needed, but make sure that starting from the second you use the parameter div_id with different values.
+Use the shortcode as often as needed, but make sure that starting from the second shortcode you always use the parameter div_id with different values.

+= I need the plugin for a very special purpose - can you help? =

+Please check first [the solutions to previous requests](http://www.christoph-amthor.de/software/tag-groups/examples-applications/ "Examples of Applications") for similar cases.
+If you are not successful, you can ask for [support here](http://wordpress.org/support/plugin/tag-groups).

+= I am desparately missing my language.
+But, wait.. is this actually a "frequently asked question"? =

+No, unfortunately it isn't.
+But, nevertheless, I'm glad you asked!
+You are warmly invited to create a translation from the .pot file that is part of the package.

 == Screenshots ==